 What we are working towards by addressing the unfair and avoidable health differences shaped by the social determinants of health that are deeply rooted in systems and institutions.

 The conditions in which we live in that contribute to one’s vulnerability to preventable chronic diseases and health challenges.

 A term first coined by Kimberlee Crenshaw- we apply this concept in our work to achieve health equity by centring the lived experiences of impacted communities to understand the health differences among communities and how it’s influenced by the interconnectedness of social identities.

 A collaborative space for focused learning discovery and action, focused on systemic change.

-The Reimagine Health Program is a six-month cohort-based program that supports community members and leaders to explore health equity issues in their communities and build ideas to prevent chronic diseases.
-Through Reimagine Health, we support you to produce new and better initiatives that address the systems that actively influence health disparities.
+The Reimagine Health Program is a free six-month cohort-based program that supports community members and leaders explore health-equity issues in their communities and build ideas to create positive change Through Reimagine Health, we support participants to produce innovative and improved initiatives that address the systems that actively influence health disparities.

 The Slingshot Accelerator Program is a six-month program that supports early stage, social impact ventures that are ready to grow.
 Through Slingshot’s unique combination of cohort based learning, individualized mentorship, and equity investment, RADIUS supports ventures to become investment, market, and growth ready.